35-year-old man killed in Union County shooting; suspect in custody

 Officials said 35-year-old Dustin Lane Rape was shot near the 2700 block of Corinth Church Road.
 He was taken to the hospital with life-threatening injuries where he later died.

-The suspect fled the scene in a vehicle, but authorities said he was found and is in custody.
-He is being questioned by detectives.
+The suspect, later identified as Monroe resident Justin Richardson, 28, fled the scene in a vehicle, but authorities said he was found and is in custody.
+He was questioned by detectives and then arrested and now faces multiple charges including first degree murder.

 The investigation into the shooting is ongoing.